 The parent store displays a list of all connected child stores where customers can choose which store to view.
 It does not show any menu items.
 Therefore, you do not need to add a catalog to the parent store.

 Linking stores does not affect how you update the catalog or control store settings.
-It makes it possible for your customers to switch between the various outlets that you control and enables you to manage all orders from a single dashboard.
+It allows your customers to switch between the various outlets under the same management and enables you to manage all orders from a single dashboard.

 This feature is helpful for restaurants, hotels, and bars with multiple outlets in the same town.
 It makes it easier for customers to view the menu and submit orders to different outlets.